hazlema/smart-console-menu/README.md

 Try the interactive demo: `node examples/theme-demo.js` 🎪

----

-Thanks for menu-surfing!
-If bugs bite or features fizz, holler.
-May your terminals be ever colorful and your vars always substituted. 🎮✨

 ## Contributing: Join the CLI Clan! 🤝

 Fork, PR, geek out!
 Report bugs?
 We'll debug like Sherlock on steroids. 🕵️‍♂️ Stars appreciated—fuel for more puns.
 Follow @hazlema on X for updates.